Cuttack Sadar Assembly constituency

 Cuttack Sadar is a Vidhan Sabha constituency of Cuttack district, Odisha.

 This constituency includes Cuttack Sadar block, 3 wards of Cuttack and 14 Gram panchayats (Santapur, Isaniberhampur, Manpur, Janardanpur, Sirlo, Babujanga, Uttarkul, Manijanga, Palada, Mahammadpur, Nemalo, Tilakana, Kalamishri and Bandhupur) Nischintakoili block.

-Elected Members
+Elected members

-Thirteen elections were held between 1957 and 2009.
+Since its formation in 1951, 17 elections were held till date.
+It was a 2-member constituency for 1952 & 1957.

-Elected members from the Cuttack Sadar constituency are:
+List of members elected from Cuttack Sadar constituency are: